 Simply choosing to use a particular method or approach will never guarantee a project is always successful.
 In fact, any method or approach used without thinking will make a mess of any project.

-PRINCE2’s focus on the business justification and whether a project remains justified when the business environment changes remains its biggest asset.
-It helps to ensure that projects proceed based upon sound business sense.
+The PRINCE2 focus on the business justification and whether a project is justified when the business environment changes remains its biggest asset.
+It helps to ensure that projects are based upon sound business sense.

-So, is it a matter of choosing either PRINCE2 or agile methods?
+So, is it a matter of choosing either PRINCE2 or Agile?
 I don’t think so.
-If you’re looking for a robust project management methodology to use on agile projects, then PRINCE2 Agile fits the bill perfectly.
+If you are looking for a robust project management methodology to use on Agile projects, then PRINCE2 Agile fits the bill perfectly.